This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 How to boost heat in an unheated winter greenhouse

 On a winter day when the outside temperature is well below freezing, my greenhouse is typically mild inside, thanks to the sun.
 For example, when it’s 17 F (-8 C) outside, the inside temperature can reach 50 F (10 C).
 That said, once the sun goes down, the temperature quickly drops.
 However, there are a few sneaky ways you can boost heat retention and insulate your crops.
 To insulate, I use deep mulching, row cover fabrics, or polyethylene covers floated on mini hoops.
 You can make your own or buy fleece tunnel kits.
 For root crops like carrots and beets, apply a deep straw or leaf mulch over the bed in late autumn before the soil inside the greenhouse freezes.
+To use fabric or polyethylene covers over beds of greens, hardy herbs, scallions, and other vegetables, I float the covers on top of simple wire hoops.

-Another way to slow heat loss in a winter greenhouse, is to create thermal mass or a heat sink like a few water-filled barrels.
+Another way to slow heat loss in a winter greenhouse, is to create thermal mass or a heat sink like adding a few water-filled barrels.
 The water absorbs heat during the day and slowly releases it at night, slowing the cooling process.
 If the greenhouse is large enough, you could also put a compost pile inside to generate some heat.

 Caring for vegetables in a winter greenhouse